NelsonPython/Connect_IoT_Device_to_I3/README.md

 def getSensorData(sense):
     """
-    sensing the pressure, temperature, humidity, gyrometer pitch, roll, yaw and                                                                              acceleromter x,y,z providing GPS coordinates of this device and my email in case you have quest                                                                             ions
+    sensing the pressure, temperature, humidity, gyrometer pitch, roll, yaw and acceleromter x,y,z providing GPS coordinates of this device and my email in case you have questions
     """
     sensors = {}
     t = datetime.datetime.now()